ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 **Pagerduty operations related to `Extensions`**

-The `createExtension` remote function can be used to create the extension in a pagerDuty `Extensions`.
+The `createExtension` remote function can be used to create the extension in PagerDuty `Extensions`.

 ```ballerina
 Extensions extensions = pagerduty.getExtensions();